awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 + In a decryption keyring, you must use a key ARN to identify AWS KMS keys\.
 This requirement applies to all language implementations of the AWS Encryption SDK\.
 For details, see [Specifying wrapping keys](concepts.md#specifying-keys)\.
 + In a keyring used for encryption and decryption, you must use a key ARN to identify AWS KMS keys\.
 This requirement applies to all language implementations of the AWS Encryption SDK\.

+If you specify an alias name or alias ARN for a KMS key in an encryption keyring, the encrypt operation saves the key ARN currently associated with the alias in the metadata of the encrypted data key\.
+It does not save the alias\.
+Changes to the alias don't affect the KMS key used to decrypt your encrypted data keys\.

 ### Encrypting with an AWS KMS keyring<a name="kms-keyring-encrypt"></a>

 You can configure each AWS KMS keyring with a single AWS KMS key or multiple AWS KMS keys in the same or different AWS accounts and AWS Regions\.
 You can also configure an [AWS KMS discovery keyring](#kms-keyring-discovery) with no AWS KMS keys\.
 As with all keyrings, you can use one or more AWS KMS keyrings in a [multi\-keyring](#use-multi-keyring)\.